edititno/ruuz/README.md

 When a customer visits a Ruuz-powered store, the engine collects environmental signals and adapts the entire storefront in real time:

 - **Announcement banner** — contextual messaging with tiered UV alerts, air quality warnings, pollen alerts, holiday greetings, low-visibility warnings, and market sentiment cues
-- **Hero section** — image, headline, and subheadline swap based on weather + time of day
+- **Hero section** — image, headline, and subheadline swap based on weather + time of day, with optional AI-generated copy unique to every visit
 - **Featured collection** — warm-weather products when sunny, waterproof gear when raining
 - **Pull quote** — brand messaging adapts to match the current context
 - **Media sections** — editorial images and copy change to match the mood